Cambridge International Academy KEY INSIGHTS

-- The school's tuition includes daily academic support in the after-school homework club, supervised by teachers.
+- Tuition includes daily academic support in the after-school Homework Club, supervised by teachers.

-- Student interests directly shape its wide variety of extracurricular activities.
+- Student interests directly shape the wide variety of extracurricular activities.

 For elementary school, Cambridge personalizes the educational pathway and offers Reach Ahead credits to prepare students to successfully transition to high school.
 For high school, students have the option to take Advanced Placement courses to enrich their learning and gain a competitive advantage for university admissions.

-The parents we spoke to all listed Cambridge’s individualized teaching as their top reason for choosing the school.
-“We initially enrolled my daughter at Cambridge to take advantage of the personalized instruction, but after we saw what a positive difference it made in her progression we moved my son over, too,” says one.
-“The personalized teaching is 100 per cent why we chose the school.”
+The parents we spoke to all listed Cambridge’s customized teaching as their top reason for choosing the school.
+“We initially enrolled my daughter at Cambridge to take advantage of the personalized instruction, but after we saw what a positive difference it made in her progression, we moved my son over, too,” says one.
+“The personalized teaching is 100% why we chose the school.”

 ON CO-CURRICULAR PROGRAMS

-When we visited Cambridge, the clubs included cooking, robotics, art, music, badminton, basketball, chess, photography, kick- boxing, calligraphy and more.
+Some of the clubs offered at Cambridge include DECA, Model UN, Toastmasters, Eureka Club, math club, Lego, yoga & meditation, reading club, master chef, robotics, art, music (the focus varies annually, but this year the students were learning to play violin one morning each week), badminton, basketball, chess, photography, kickboxing, calligraphy and more.
 “We can just ask our teachers to start whatever kind of club we want,” says one Grade 9 student.
 “They almost always agree, and then we get to control the budget with them to buy the stuff we need.
 It makes school life a lot more fun.”

 ON THE SCHOOL’S VALUES